bizjisna/Git-and-Github-notes/README.md

 ###	Stashing the changes:

          git stash

+- To include untracked files

-         git stash -u            	# untracked files
+         git stash -u

-         git stash -a		        # include all files along with ignored files
+- To include all files along with ignored files

+         git stash -a

 - This allows you to temporarily store modified, tracked files in order to switch branches or work on something else without committing the changes to a branch.